 The Only Christmas Wish

+Starting on January 1, 2020, you prayed every single day until Christmas that you would get a boyfriend.
 You were determined to meet a special guy by December 25th.
 You kept your eyes open all the time, but your options seemed limited.
-Starting on January 1st of 2020, you prayed every single day until Christmas that you would get a boyfriend.

-With every prayer you prayed, you thought of more and more friends and family members who had found a significant other last year.
+With every prayer you prayed, you thought of more and more friends who had met their significant others last year.
 And you became more and more determined to find your significant other this year.
 The new iPhone didn’t seem as important to you anymore.
-Neither did the vintage vinyl records, the HP laptop, or the Amazon gift card.
-All you wanted was a guy—to wrap you up in his arms when you get cold, to share his hot cocoa with you on snowy days, and to send you red roses during the holidays.
+Neither did the vintage vinyl records, the laptop, or the Amazon gift card.
+All you wanted was a guy—to wrap you up in his arms when you get cold, share his hot cocoa with you on snowy days, and send you red roses during the holidays.

-According to the Hallmark Channel, finding a special someone at Christmastime was supposed to be relatively easy.
-In real life, however, you discovered that it is basically impossible.
+According to Hallmark, finding a special someone at Christmastime was supposed to be relatively easy.
+In real life, however, you discovered that it’s basically impossible.
 You couldn’t figure out the formula for true love that those gals used because, somehow, you ended up spending another Christmas without a boyfriend.

 When Reality Hit

 At first, you were angry at all the dating, engaged, and married couples in your life.
-Then you were mad at all the singles in your life.
+Then you were angry at all the singles in your life.
 Then you were angry at God.

-You were sure that this was going to be your year for finding true love.
+You were certain that this was going to be the year you found true love.
 You were determined that you wouldn’t spend this Christmas alone.
-You thought you would definitely have someone to kiss under the mistletoe in 2020.
+You genuinely believed that you would have someone to kiss under the mistletoe in 2020.

-So, to make yourself feel better, you tell yourself that by next Christmas, you’ll have met the right guy.
-You figure that you’ll have a boyfriend by then.
+To make yourself feel better, you tell yourself that by next Christmas, you’ll meet the right guy.
 But you also wonder if you’ve lost your chance at finding someone to spend the rest of your life with.

 Between feelings of hopefulness, you collapse into helplessness.
 You shove your old collection of Hallmark DVDs to the back of your closet.
 You crumple up your wish list for 2020 and throw it in the garbage.
 You spend the day after Christmas crying into your pillow and wondering why you didn’t meet the right guy this year.